 Integrate Langfuse with Semantic Kernel

 What is Semantic Kernel?
-Semantic Kernel (GitHub) is an open-source SDK developed by Microsoft that combines LLMs with programming languages like C#, Python, and Java.
-It allows developers to create AI applications by integrating AI services, data sources, and logic, enabling rapid delivery of enterprise-grade solutions.
+Semantic Kernel (GitHub) is a powerful open-source SDK from Microsoft.
+It facilitates the combination of LLMs with popular programming languages like C#, Python, and Java.
+Semantic Kernel empowers developers to build sophisticated AI applications by seamlessly integrating AI services, data sources, and custom logic, accelerating the delivery of enterprise-grade AI solutions.

 What is Langfuse?
-Langfuse is an open-source platform for LLM observability.
-It provides tracing and monitoring capabilities for AI applications, helping developers debug, analyze, and optimize their AI systems.
-Langfuse integrates with various tools and frameworks via native integrations, OpenTelemetry, and SDKs.
+Langfuse is an open-source platform dedicated to LLM observability.
+It offers robust tracing and monitoring capabilities tailored for AI applications.
+Langfuse helps developers debug, analyze, and optimize their AI systems by providing detailed insights and integrating with a wide array of tools and frameworks through native integrations, OpenTelemetry, and dedicated SDKs.

-We’ll walk through a simple example of using Semantic Kernel and integrating it with Langfuse.
+Let’s walk through a practical example of using Semantic Kernel and integrating it with Langfuse for comprehensive tracing.

 Step 1: Install Dependencies